ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2022-05-01"
   date_end = "2022-12-30"
   description = """
-  Contributed to enhancing the performance of the state-of-the-art fine-grained dependency parser in the cooking domain, resulting in a 7.8 edge prediction F1 score increase, using HuggingFace and AllenNLP.
+  Improved the performance of the state-of-the-art fine-grained dependency parser in the cooking domain, in a collaborative effort that resulted in a 7.8 edge prediction F1 score increase, using HuggingFace and AllenNLP.
   """

 [[experience]]